gleich/fgh/README.md

 fgh clone <name> # if the repo is under your account
 ```

-All repositories are cloned into the following structure:
+All repositories are cloned into the following structure by default:

 ```
 ~
 └─ github
    └─ OWNER
       └─ TYPE
-         └─ MAIN LANGUAGE
+         └─ MAIN_LANGUAGE
             └─ NAME
 ```

+#### 🔠 Keywords

-These names correspond to the following:
+These names correspond to the following **keywords**:

 - `OWNER` is the owner of the repository
 - `TYPE` is the type of the repository; one of the following: